Aftermath for The Sash Stash Crash & Smash:

 Shade trains Prowess, and goes to visit Setarra.
 She mentions that Karstas was looking for him (or more accurately, his associate, “the tall one”).
 Shade makes a joke about a threeway, and Setarra warns him that he doesn’t want to go there.
 Shade reminds her that he doesn’t like to take no for an answer.

 Kamali works with Shade to examine the information gained from Clermont’s safe.
 What they end up with at the end of it is a list of names of people loosely connected to Skovlan (mostly refugees), and an emergent pattern seems to indicate that the refugees are gearing up for a major offensive somewhere in the city, spurred into action by various racially motivated assaults.

 Boots goes gambling, and overindulges.
 He gets lost for a bit, and will likely have an interesting story to tell when he resurfaces.

 Constance calls a meeting.
 Kamali and Shade present their findings.
 The crew decides that they will need to go after another Claim.
 Going by the map, Informants is the next one up, if they want to claim Drug Dens at some point.

-A note from Boots’ player: Boots felt awful that he’d wounded Kamali.
+Boots felt awful that he’d wounded Kamali.
 He tried to be super-solicitous toward her, but he was chagrined at how obstinately aloof she was, even though she didn’t seem to hold a big grudge over the incident.
 When she finally did get treatment, he was relieved, and he asked her for the bullet.
-The Bluecoats have a tradition that Boots upholds: When there is a friendly-fire incident, you do your best to recover the bullet.
+See, the Bluecoats have a tradition that Boots upholds: When there is a friendly-fire incident, you do your best to recover the bullet.
 The shooter melts it down and uses it to burn himself in the same spot as the victim’s wound.
-However, Kamali would not allow this either.
+Sadly(?), Kamali would not allow this either.
 But this angst did not contribute to Boots’ overindulgence.
 That’s another story.# dontmesswiththedolls